crisfervil/blog/source/_drafts/MB-200-notes.md

 (Old way)
 To enable it, do it through the Dynamics Marketplace.
-Then access it from the organization settings https://www.powerobjects.com/blog/2018/03/12/how-install-view-organization-insights-dynamics-365/ This has been deperecated.
+Then access it from the organization settings https://www.powerobjects.com/blog/2018/03/12/how-install-view-organization-insights-dynamics-365/ This has been deprecated.

 The new Organization Insights is available in Power Platform Admin Center, under the Analytics section.
-It shows the active users, API calls, number of pluging executions, plugin errors, etc. https://docs.microsoft.com/en-us/power-platform/admin/analytics-common-data-service
+It shows the active users, API calls, number of plugin executions, plugin errors, etc. https://docs.microsoft.com/en-us/power-platform/admin/analytics-common-data-service